readdy/readdy_documentation/readdy_documentation/_sessions_2018/tuesday.md

 position: 2
 ---
 {% if false %}
+This session will cover a well studied reaction diffusion system, the Lotka Volterra system, that describes a predator prey dynamics.
+We will investigate how parameters in these system affect spatiotemporal correlations.

 ### Task 1) well mixed

 Simulate a Lotka-Volterra/predator-prey system for the given parameters and __determine the period of oscillation__.